rvflash/gitwib/README.md

 ## Quick start

-Launch `makefile.sh` in order to create alias `gitwib` and open a new shell terminal.
+Launch `makefile.sh` in order to create alias `gitwib`.

 ```bash
 $ ./makefile.sh
 ````

-Then, make your first search:
+Then open a new shell terminal and make your first search:

 ```bash
 $ gitwib -b "feature-42286"